PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 ### Acknowledgments and Thanks

-Thanks to Joesph Engo for starting PorticoEstate (at the time called webdistro).
-Thanks to all the developers and users who contribute to making PorticoEstate such a success.
+Thanks to Joesph Engo for starting phpGroupware - (at the time called webdistro) which has evolved into PorticoEstate.
+Thanks to all the developers and users who has contributed.